 - Sauté the chicken with soy sauce.
 Add it to the bowl with the eggs.

-- Sauté the fresh vegetables.
-Add the frozen vegetables and garlic.
+- Sauté the vegetables.
+Add butter, peas, carrots, and minced garlic.

 - To Store.
 Refrigerate fried rice in an airtight storage container for up to 3 days.